leszko/hazelcast-platform-installer/README.md

 #### Build RHEL-based installer

 The syntax is the same as in the quick start.
-Fort the latest Hazelcast Platform RHEL build, run the following command.
+For the latest Hazelcast Platform RHEL build, run the following command.

+	./build.sh 4.0.1 rhel 4.0-1-1 4.0-2 3.2.1 <hz-license-key> 4.1-1 4.1-1 1.6.0 <jet-license-key>

 ## Using installer